User guideAI DetectionScanning repositories

 Confidence levels indicate detection certainty:

-• Low: Possible match requiring manual verification
+• Low: Possible match; needs manual verification

 Governance status